Web Technology

 Vite: Single Page Application (SPA) Building Tool

-Vite is a modern front-end tool that enhances the development experience with fast build times and hot module replacement.
+Vite isn’t a React framework.
+It’s a modern front-end tool that enhances the development experience with fast build times and hot module replacement.
 It’s perfect for projects requiring modern tooling and optimized workflows.

 - Instant server start